Search icon

 Expert advice

-Five water safety tips all parents need to know ahead of summer holidays
+The water safety tips all parents need to know before heading on summer holidays

 Sophie Collins

-The summer season is almost here as schools prepare to close for the two months and many family head away on holidays.
+The summer season is almost here and many families head away on holidays.

 If you’re planning a trip to the sea, the pool or the lake with the kids, experts warn that you need to be vigilant at all times – even with your kids who can swim.